openwanderer/server/README.md

 ?>
 ```

 Note the use of the `OpenWanderer::createApp()` static method.
 This takes as an argument an associative array of options.
-Currently there is only one option: `auth`, which controls whether a login is needed to perform sensitive tasks (e.g. panorama upload, panorama editing or deletion).
+Currently there is are two options:
+- `auth`, which controls whether a login is needed to perform sensitive tasks (e.g. panorama upload, panorama editing or deletion).
 The method returns a `\Slim\App` object which can then be further manipulated if needed.
+- `mainView`, the name of the main HTML view for the application, which should be located in the `views` subdirectory of the root directory of your application.
+If not specified, `index.html` will be used.

 API endpoints
 -------------